yilun917/Sound_Classification/README.md

 # Sound Classification

 ## Project Overview
-The objective of the project is to build and train a model to identify sound.
+The objective of the project is to build and train a model to identify sound types.
 Due to the limitation of the obtained dataset, the Neural Network model is able to identify 10 types of sound including:
 0 = air_conditioner
 1 = car_horn
 2 = children_playing